Brammibal's Donuts: History

 Brammibal's was founded in 2015 by the couple Jessica Jeworutzki and Bram van Montfort.
 They initially sold donuts at markets and events until they opened their first donut shop in 2016.
 They have financed their expansion through crowdfunding, an ecological bank, and a loan from van Montfort's father.
 One crowdfunding campaign in 2015 failed to raise the funds required to open a shop.
 Van Montfort is a former band musician while Jeworutzki used to work as a hospital nurse.

 Reception

 In 2016, Exberliner called Brammibal's Donuts "Berlin's vegan sensation of the year".
-In 2021, Tina Hütterl of the Berliner Zeitung gave the donuts of Brammibal's an excellent review, describing them as "the best of my life", indistinguishable from non-vegan donuts, and tasting "as good as they look like".
+In 2021, Tina Hütterl of the Berliner Zeitung gave the donuts of Brammibal's an excellent review, describing them as "the best of my life", indistinguishable from non-vegan donuts, and tasting "as good as they look".

-In 2022, Manuel Almeida Vergara of the Berliner Zeitung argued that the taste of Brammibal's donuts is inferior to the donuts offered by Dunkin' Donuts.
+In 2022, Manuel Almeida Vergara of the Berliner Zeitung felt that that the taste of Brammibal's donuts was inferior to those sold by Dunkin' Donuts.